ibm-cloud-docs/messages-for-rabbitmq/connecting-external.md

 2. If needed, decode the Base64 string into text.
 3. Save the certificate  to a file.
 (You can use the Name that is provided or your own file name).
 4. Provide the path to the certificate to the driver or client.
+5. (optional) If your driver or client supports it you can add the certificate its (or your system's) certificate store.

 ### CLI plug-in support for the self-signed certificate